freelawproject/free.law/content/pages/featured-cases/special-counsel.md

 As selected documents and full dockets from these and other cases brought by the Special Counsel's Office become available in Free Law Project's [RECAP Archive][recap], we are linking them on this page.

+In many cases, the Special Counsel's Office posts documents on [their own web page](https://www.justice.gov/sco) before they are unsealed to the public, or in some instances filed in PACER.
+These RECAP links can only be as up-to-date as PACER.

 ## Cases